utopia-rise/godot-kotlin-native/docs/src/doc/setup/gradle.md

 ./gradlew build
 ```

+!!! note ""
+    The plugin automatically generates the appropriate `gdns` files which can be found at `src/gdns`.
+It is up to you whether you want to include those files in source control or not.

 Once the build completes, a file `src/gdns/Simple.gdns` is generated.
 You can use `Simple.gdns` in Godot when assigning a script to a node.